Tencent/tencent-ml-images/README.md

 ### Download
 [[back to top](#)]

-The image URLs and the corresponding annotations can be found in "data/train_urls.txt".
+The image URLs and the corresponding annotations can be downloaded from [here](# xxxxx)   in "data/train_urls.txt".
 The format is as follows

 ```